 - A committee of 15 members is elected by the Speaker in the Lok Sabha and a committee of 10 members is elected by the Chairperson at the Rajya Sabha.

 - These committees are responsible for managing all the cases and accusations related to the privilege motion and take relevant actions against and breach of the motion.

 Cases of Privilege Motion

-There have been various complains raised for the breach of the privilege motion.
-There have a few cases that rather a lot of public attention.
-Few of the most important ones are mentioned below:
+There have been various complaints raised for the breach of the privilege motion.
+There have been a few cases that rather a lot of public attention.
+A few of the most important ones are mentioned below:

-- The most recent breach of privilege motion was passed on to the Prime Minister and the Defence Minister of the country, claiming that they had misled the members of the Parliament on the Rafale fighter jet deal.
+- Earlier, a breach of privilege motion was passed on the Prime Minister and the Defence Minister of the country, claiming that they had misled the members of the Parliament on the Rafale fighter jet deal.

 - The most significant privilege motion was passed in 1978 against Indira Gandhi.
 The motion was passed on by the then Home Minister Charan Singh claiming excesses made by her during Emergency.
 She was found guilty and was expelled from the House.